Why can’t I lose weight while running?

 This is a hard one to swallow…

-Just because you took up running, it doesn’t necessarily mean that you are going to slim down.
+Just because you took up running, it doesn’t necessarily mean that you’re going to get a flat stomach.

 In fact, even if you are following a healthy diet and are hitting the pavement on a regular basis, there is no guarantee for weight loss.